The Ninja (novel): Unmade film adaptation

 Originally in the 1980s, the rights to make a film adaptation were bought by producers Richard D. Zanuck and David Brown for 20th Century Fox to produce.

 Irvin Kershner was hired to direct, using a screenplay written by W.D.
 Richter, which followed the novel very closely.
 Tom Cole was hired to write a draft, while Kershner himself also wrote a draft.
 Lustbader's choice for portraying Nicholas Linnear was Richard Gere, but it never got to that point.
 Kershner was later replaced by John Carpenter as new director.
 Carpenter co-wrote a second draft with Tommy Lee Wallace in 1983.
 Carpenter left the project after a year, as the project still had no workable script draft.
 Around this time, Joe Wizan, who had become the new head of Fox, put The Ninja and other projects that were green-lit into turnaround.
-This caused Zanuck and Brown to quit Fox and start working for Warner Brothers.
+This caused Zanuck and Brown to quit Fox and start working for Warner Bros.